ShinyKiwis/notes/fundamentals/database/introduction.md

 | Dan             | 3          | 0x7270          | Os upgrade   | 102        | 01 May 2023 | $12000 |

 ### Modication issues
-There two problems cause problems for modification:
+There are three problems for modification:
 - Deletion problems
 - Update problems
 - Insertion problems